 Planning a visit to Pandora – The World of Avatar at Animal Kingdom?
 You may need some stress relief from the long lines and heat with a stop at Nomad’s Lounge.
 My favorite “hidden gem” bar is an oasis within the madness serving a fantastic cocktail and bites menu.

-The Disney Springs restaurant aboard an old fashioned paddleboat is my favorite spot for cocktails at sunset.
+The Disney Springs restaurant aboard an old-fashioned paddleboat is my favorite spot for cocktails at sunset.
 The “Not Everyone’s Margarita” name is a bit deceiving because it is so delicious everyone should order one!
 I can understand not everyone likes mezcal, however, this is not the smokey type most associate with the spirit.
 A blend of Nuestra Soledad Mezcal, Azteca Azul tequila, jalapeño, Creme de Mure, house sour, and rimmed with black salt may change your mind about mezcal.
-Pair it with Lobster Corn Dogs, sit back and chill.
+Pair it with Lobster Corn Dogs, sit back, and chill.
+PaddlefishRestaurant.com

 The North Quarter district of Orlando got a shot of life together with more than 100 kinds of tequila and mezcal served in shots, up, frozen or on the rocks when Reyes Mezcaleria opened in 2017.
 The menu of Mexican inspired dishes and fun cocktails is not to be missed.